davidbeckonline/pegel-konstanz_website/content/02_analysis/02_01_basics/time_frame.en.md

 **1981.** At the end of 2022, the LUBW flood center has the period of the analysis on [its website](https://www.hvz.baden-wuerttemberg.de/Level.html?id=00007&m=W).
 Adapted from 1981 to 2021.
 Previously, the period from 1850 was also used here.
 When I asked, it was explained to me that this step was taken primarily for standardization.
 I can understand that.
 However, it is of course a shame if you have a lot more data and then don't use it.

 **1983.** The hourly average values used to calculate the daily maximum are actually only available from November 1982.
 The underlying data is downloadable from 1817.
 However, the first different values on a day only appear from 1982-11-01 (apart from four outliers: 1855-04-23, 1855-06-06, 1857-04-26, 1857-04-27, but data is never perfect).
+For the analysis below, we ignore this aspect.

 ### Graphical comparison